What is a GEO?

 The GEO covers several different topics that relate to the hillside: Drainage, Grading, Soil/Bedrock, Seismicity, Landcaping, and Foundation

 Controlling stormwater runoff is the most important thing to keep your hill safe.
 Good drainage also protects your foundation from deterioration.
-Los Angeles doesn’t get much rain, but the occasional heavy rainstorm can dump 5 to 10 inches quickly, which can lead to landslides and slope failures if your property doesn’t have proper drainage.
+Los Angeles doesn’t get much rain, but the occasional heavy rainstorm can dump 5 to 10 inches quickly, which can lead to landslides and slope failures (especially after wildfires) if your property doesn’t have proper drainage.

 Fill is where you sometimes run into trouble.
 Prior to the enactment of the Grading Code in 1963, fill was not generally well compacted, which lead to an excessive amount of settlement, landslides, and erosion.
 If your Geological inspection reveals that the lot has fill prior to 1963- be extra careful.